vmware-tanzu-labs/educates-training-platform/project-docs/getting-started/local-environment.md

 If you want to pull images from the registry in Kubernetes deployments created in the Kubernetes cluster, you can also use `localhost:5001` and it will be automatically mapped to the local image registry, with Kubernetes also trusting the local image registry.

-Should you need to pull images from the local image registry from inside of the cluster using tools such as `docker`, `imgpkg`, `oras` or `skopeo`, you will need to use the registry host/port of `registry.default.svc.cluster.local` instead.
+Should you need to pull images from the local image registry from inside of the cluster using tools such as `docker`, `imgpkg`, `oras` or `skopeo`, you will need to use the registry host of `registry.default.svc.cluster.local` instead.
 This also can be used for Kubernetes deployments as well.
 Whether you need to tell those tools to trust the image registry will depend on whether they automatically support use of HTTP for access when using `.local` addresses.

 Within a workshop definition the ``$(image_repository)`` variable reference will map to `registry.default.svc.cluster.local` and is the recommended way to refer to the local image registry.
 Workshop templates and the workshop publishing workflow are setup to use this variable rather than a hard coded reference.

-So that the same host name is used on the local machine as in the cluster, you could if you want create an entry in the `/etc/hosts` file of you local machine for `registry.default.svc.cluster.local` which maps to `127.0.0.1`.

 If you wish to delete and reinstall the registry after the cluster has been created, you can run:

 ```
-educates admin registry delete
+educates local registry delete
 ```

 To deploy the registry again, you can then run:

 ```
-educates admin registry deploy
+educates local registry deploy
 ```

 If you have successively pushed new builds of images to the local image registry using the same image version tag, the registry can blow out in size over time due to unreferenced image layers.
 To reclaim space consumed by these unreferenced image layers, you can run:

 ```
-educates admin registry prune
+educates local registry prune
 ```

 Custom ingress domain